kbulloch/todo_database/README.md

-To Do list project
+To Do List

-Kyle Bulloch and Bryan Borgeson
+Kyle Bulloch and Jill Kuchman

-Using twig to create a task list with ability to add tasks and delete all.
+Using databases to create a task list with ability to add tasks and delete all.

-03 04 2015
+03 16 2015